dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

     The preview time is when most of the development happens and the VMR would contain a single band only.
 It would be quite obvious what is in the VMR and how to work with the code as it would be very close to what we have in the VMR today - just a single folder per repository.

 - **Band preview time**
     The band that is created the latest and is to be released next is called the preview band.
 Except of the 1xx, each preview band is locked down to use the latest released version of the shared components for the time of development.
-This means that the band would have to depend on and use the intermediate packages instead of the sources. **This will be confusing as it won't be quite clear that this is happening.** Changing the sources of the shared components would not manifest during a rebuild of the preview band when working with the repository.
+This means that the band would have to depend on and use the build output packages instead of the sources. **This will be confusing as it won't be quite clear that this is happening.** Changing the sources of the shared components would not manifest during a rebuild of the preview band when working with the repository.

 - **Band snap**
     To create a new band, and for the ease, it would be the best to do the snap in the VMR from where it would be flown to the appropriate branches in the individual repositories:

     1. Create the new band folders by copying the sources of the latest band.
        E.g. `src/sdk/9.0.1xx` to `src/sdk/9.0.2xx`
-    2. Adjust versions, point the new band to the new runtime intermediate package.
+    2. Adjust versions, point the new band to the new runtime build output package.
     3. Configure Maestro subscriptions between new VMR bands and their individual repository counterparts.
     4. Maestro flows the changes from the VMR and creates the appropriate branches in the individual repositories.